ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

         the Server.
      2. The value of `<config_id>=config_id` refers to the Privacy Pass config currently used by the Server.
-     3. The value of `<version>` is the version of the current config version being used by the server.
+     3. The value of `<comm_id>` is a unique identifier for the current config version being used by the server.
 This can be an arbitrary string.
      4. The value of `supports` MUST be set to a subset of the array `["issue","redeem"]`, depending on which Privacy Pass methods are supported.